Ontario island getaways worth exploring

 Manitoulin Island, Lake Huron

 At the top of Lake Huron and Georgian Bay, Manitoulin Island is the world’s largest freshwater island.
-Several lakes can be found on the island, which is in a lake as well.
+It contains over 100 inland lakes, including Lake Manitou, the largest lake within a freshwater island.

 Manitoulin is home to six Anishnaabeg First Nations, a living testament to the region’s flourishing Indigenous communities and culture.

-Hike an extension of the Niagara Escarpment to a spectacular lookout point on the along the Cup and Saucer Trail or skirt behind the curtain of water at Bridal Veil Falls.
+Hike an extension of the Niagara Escarpment to a stunning lookout point along the Cup and Saucer Trail or walk behind the curtain of water at Bridal Veil Falls.
 Supporting local tourism operators, Wikwemikong Tourism offers a variety of outdoor and cultural experiences that reflect the culture and traditions of the Anishnaabek people.

 Pelee Island, Lake Erie

-Head to the southernmost inhabited point in Canada and discover a place like no other.
-A leisurely 90-minute ferry ride will transport you to the warm shores of one of Ontario’s best kept secrets.
-Pelee island is the same latitude as wine-making appellations in Portugal, Spain and France.
+Journey to the southernmost inhabited point in Canada and uncover a truly unique destination.
+In just 90 minutes, a relaxing ferry ride will bring you to the sunny shores of one of Ontario’s hidden gems.
+Pelee Island, nestled at the same latitude as renowned wine regions in Portugal, Spain and France, boasts a charming winery that captures the essence of its exceptional location.

 Board the Pelee Island Ferry from either the Leamington or Kingsville docks.

-Accommodations range from camping grounds to cottage rentals, bed and breakfasts and inns.
+Accommodations range from campgrounds to cottage rentals, bed and breakfasts, and inns.
 The Wandering Dog Inn is a picturesque spot that reflects the island’s laidback character.
-Stone House 1891 has great Canadian craft beers and delicious farm-to-table food.
+Kiki’s Westview Motel offers comfortable rooms, suite or cottage options.
+Stone House 1891 serves great Canadian craft beers and delicious farm-to-table food.

 Toronto Island Park, Lake Ontario